deitch/booster/README.md

 6. controller-specific `filter.show()` (or any other specific one)

-#### Post-Processors
+#### Controller Post-Processors
 A common use case is one where you want to do some post-processing *before* sending the response back to the client, for example, if you `create` with `POST /users` but before sending back that successful `201`, you want to set up some activation stuff, perhaps using [activator](http://github.com/deitch/activator).
 Like with filters, you *could* override a controller method, like `create`, but then you lose all of the benefits.

 The solution here is post-processors, methods that are called *after* a successful controller method, but *before* sending back the `200` or `201`.
 Does booster support post-processors?
-Of course it does! (why are you no surprised?)
+Of course it does! (why are you not surprised?)

 Like filters, post-processors are added as properties of the controller object.